Pseudorhabdosynochus firmicoleatus

 Pseudorhabdosynochus firmicoleatus is a diplectanid monogenean parasite on the gills of the Yellowedge grouper, Epinephelus flavolimbatus and the Snowy grouper, Epinephelus niveatus.
 It was described by Kritsky, Bakenhaster and Adams in 2015.

+Etymology

+The specific epithet is derived from the Latin words firm(i) ("firm"), cole(o) ("sheath") and -atus ("marked by having"), in reference to the heavy thick-walled chambers of the MCO.

 Description

-Pseudorhabdosynochus firmicoleatus is a small monogenean, 400-500 µm in length.
+Pseudorhabdosynochus firmicoleatus is a small monogenean, 400-500 μm in length.
 The species has the general characteristics of other species of Pseudorhabdosynochus, with a flat body and a posterior haptor, which is the organ by which the monogenean attaches itself to the gill of is host.
 The haptor bears two squamodiscs, one ventral and one dorsal.

 The sclerotized male copulatory organ, or "quadriloculate organ", has the shape of a bean with four internal chambers, as in other species of Pseudorhabdosynochus.

 The vagina includes a sclerotized part, which is a complex structure.